ghc-proposals/ghc-proposals/proposals/0000-unlifted-strict.rst

  tsum Force Leaf           = 0
  tsum Force (Branch l x r) = tsum l + x + tsum r

-Note that this particular example would be a non-issue if we had strictness analysis and worker/wrapper transformation work for sum types: The argument would turn into an unboxed sum with arguably even better performance characteristics.
+Note that this particular example would be less of an issue if we had strictness analysis and worker/wrapper transformation work for sum types: The argument would turn into an unboxed sum with arguably even better performance characteristics.
 The point is that we can do this for *any* strictly used argument of lifted kind!
 There's an opportunity for worker/wrapper here.